resheku/my-awesome/README.md

 - [stepchowfun/toast](https://github.com/stepchowfun/toast) - Containerize your development and continuous integration environments. 🥂
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [sxyazi/yazi](https://github.com/sxyazi/yazi) - 💥 Blazing fast terminal file manager written in Rust, based on async I/O.
+- [tach-org/tach](https://github.com/tach-org/tach) - A Python tool to visualize + enforce dependencies, using modular architecture 🌎 Open source 🐍 Installable via pip 🔧 Able to be adopted incrementally - ⚡ Implemented with no runtime impact ♾️ Interoperable with your existing systems 🦀 Written in rust
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.
 - [tonarino/innernet](https://github.com/tonarino/innernet) - A private network system that uses WireGuard under the hood.
 - [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.